Exekutiveone/Ares/README.md

 Open `frontend/index.html` in a browser to try it out.
 No backend connectivity is required.

+## SimulateAsset Maze Editor

+The `SimulateAsset` directory provides an interactive maze editor.
+Open `SimulateAsset/maze_editor.html` in a browser to design a map with square obstacles and a movable target.
+You can auto-generate labyrinths with four-cell corridors and start a car to drive around.
+The target respawns at a random free cell when reached.

 ## Backend

 The `Backend` folder documents how to set up a PostgreSQL server and how the Java client connects to it.
 See `Backend/config_server.md` for the step-by-step instructions used in the home lab.